 I became very fond of Malcolm.
 Pullman has a way of writing child characters who stand at the edge of things; they are not the most popular, the high achievers or the butterflies; but they have potential, as all children do.
 Pullman creates thoughtful character arcs for his child characters so we see them change and grow, facing difficulties, making mistakes, learning and maturing.
 In Malcolm, more than with Lyra and Will in His Dark Materials, I was conscious of Pullman’s background as a teacher.
 I was cheering for Malcolm, for his ingenuity, his bravery, his kind heart, his sense of fairness and justice.

-If you are a novelist and haven’t read Pullman because he ‘writes for children’, you are missing out.
+If you haven’t read Pullman because he ‘writes for children’, you are missing out.
 He creates characters you care about, he expertly drip-feeds mysterious information and lays a factual base which seems irrelevant at first reading but will be revealed as essential at moments of crisis, he manages the ebbs and flows of tension, and creates a mystical world that is believable.
 Every fact included has a significance.
 He is a writer of tremendous detail, patience and care.

 Just read him.